 Spring Rhubarb Tart

 In the Spring, rhubarb appears in the shops and supermarkets and people think of Rhubarb Crumble – well I do anyway!
 And rhubarb crumble is indeed delicious!
 But if you want to use a seasonal product, you do need lots of ways to cook it.
 So here is a really easy way to cook up a delicious dessert with only a few minutes preparation time and at low cost.
-In fact it costs about £2.00 for four people – depending on where you buy your rhubarb….
+This costs about £2.00 for four people – depending on where you buy your rhubarb….

 Supermarkets are often the most expensive places to buy rhubarb at often around £5.00 a kilo whereas if you look in your local food stores and green grocers you may well find it for less – and it may be locally grown.